nickgirardo/git-class-2023-09-13/Readme.md

 ## Git Class Example Repo

-Hi my name is {NAME HERE}
+Hi my name is Nick

-And a fun fact about me is {FUN FACT HERE}
+And a fun fact about me is I have a bandaid on my forehead because I fell of my bike